Field Notes

 If they did, Roblox's entire economy would collapse.

-So whenever you see a site claiming it can "inject Robux," understand this: it doesn't have server access.
+So whenever you see a site claiming it can "inject Robux," understand this: it does not have server access.

 Marketing language.
 Not backend access.

-Not asking for a password doesn't mean it connects to Roblox.
+Not asking for a password does not mean it connects to Roblox.

 Understanding marketing language makes you smarter online.